romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are responsible for ensuring that GitHub Actions are used securely and appropriately within your enterprise.
+Q: You are responsible for ensuring that GitHub Actions are used securely and appropriately within your enterprise.
 How can you control access to these actions?
 <details><summary>Show the answer</summary><p>